a collection of notes on areas of personal interest

 Giovanni Francesco Maraldi and Angela Caterina Cassini had eight children, although so far I have only been able to uncover the names of three of them:

 The French minister, Jean Baptiste Colbert, comptroller general of finances to the French King, Louis XIV had, in September, attempted to protect the Cassini family on behalf of the French King for whom Giovanni Domenico Cassini now worked.
 However, their house in Perinaldo was burned and looted like the other houses in the town, and the Cassini-Maraldi family left for a place of safety.
-Giovanni Domenico Cassini wrote to Colbert on the 4th November 1672 stating that he had brought the family to Nice to have them near him as he worked on his observations from Toulon.
+Giovanni Domenico Cassini later wrote to Colbert on the 4th November 1672 stating that he had brought the family to Nice to have them near him as he worked on his observations from Toulon.

-The disturbances continued for the rest of the year but, on the 18th January 1673, peace was concluded between the two parties.
+The disturbances continued for the rest of the year but, on the 18th January 1673, with Louis XIV needing to protect French interests, peace was concluded at the Château de Saint-Germain-en-Laye in the département of Yvelines, a little way to the west of Paris, with both sides returning the lands they had taken.

 This to be checked and more written…